 Child support is non-taxable income for the recipient and a non-deductible expense for the payer.
 Conversely, alimony is taxable income for the recipient and a tax deductible expense for the payer.
 There are alimony payment strategies available for divorcees to minimize the tax burden on both spouses.
 For example, a lump sum alimony payment can be non-taxable if you use a transfer of property.
 Other assets such as 401(k)’s, pensions and annuities can also be maneuvered to avoid taxes.

 People going through divorce are not always willing to have rational discussions with their estranged spouse.
 Particularly, they may not choose to be reasonable when faced with a decision that could save their spouse money, even if that decision will save them money too.
 With a skilled New Jersey divorce attorney on their side, those discussions will go much smoother.
-Call the Haddonfield family law office of Adinolfi & Lieberman at 856-428-8334 or contact us online to speak with a New Jersey divorce attorney who will work with you and your tax professional to help you make money-saving decisions and to negotiate a favorable tax-filing situation with your estranged spouse.
+Call the Haddonfield family law office of Adinolfi & Packman at 856-428-8334 or contact us online to speak with a New Jersey divorce attorney who will work with you and your tax professional to help you make money-saving decisions and to negotiate a favorable tax-filing situation with your estranged spouse.

 Robert J. Adinolfi, Esquire, has been practicing law for 35 years, focusing his practice on family law.
-He is the founding and senior partner of the premier family law firm of Adinolfi & Lieberman, P.A., located in Haddonfield, Camden County, New Jersey.
+He is the founding and senior partner of the premier family law firm of Adinolfi & Packman, P.A., located in Haddonfield, Camden County, New Jersey.
 Mr. Adinolfi is Certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney and has been a Fellow of the American Academy of Matrimonial Lawyers since 1989.